 Mac and cheese doesn’t get any easier than this 3 ingredient macaroni and cheese.
 The 3 ingredients?
 Elbow macaroni, heavy cream, and Cheddar cheese.
-Oh, and it takes just 20 minutes.
-“Kids!
-Dinner!”
+And it takes just 20 minutes.

 The kids are clamoring for dinner and the only thing anyone wants is a big bowl of comfortingly cheesy pasta.
 Yet you swore you were never making the stuff out of a box again.
+Or maybe you simply don’t or can’t run out to the store for ingredients for a glam baked macaroni and cheese casserole with oodles of creamy cheese sauce.
 Let us help.
-Just 3 ingredients and 20 minutes later, everyone can be happily noshing on an incredibly respectable mac and cheese.
-Best yet, you didn’t have to break your promise to anyone.–Angie Zoobkoff
+With just 3 ingredients and 20 minutes, everyone can be happily noshing on an incredibly respectable mac and cheese.–Angie Zoobkoff

 3 Ingredient Macaroni and Cheese